dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/vim.md

 ## Introduction

 `vim` is a very powerful text editor.
 It can be used on the command line as well with a graphical interface. `vim` is very complicated to use and can be really confusing.
-Mastering `vim` will take you months, years ! `vim` is so powerful that you will never know and master all it's features.
+Mastering `vim` will take you months, years! `vim` is so powerful that you will probably never know and master all it's features.

 ## Installation

-To install the GVim, the Graphical Vim:
+To install the `GVim`, the Graphical Vim:

     apt-get install vim-gtk3

 ## Quick tutorial with vim-tutor

-vim has a build in tutor system called `vim-tutor`.
+`vim` has a build in tutor system called `vim-tutor`.

 ## Getting help

-The easiest way to ask for help is to start with executing `:help` during a Vim session.
+The easiest way to ask for help is to start with executing `:help` during a `Vim` session.
 This will drop us into the main help file which has an overview of the basics.

 To get help with a specific command, we can provide that command as an argument to the `:help` command.
 By invoking `:help gg`, we learn more details about `gg` including that `<C-home>` does the same thing and that by providing a `[count]`, we can use `gg` to jump anywhere in a file.

 ## Configuration

 Config files are saved at different levels.
 You have the application level and user level.
 At application level, the config file lies at the tree of the system files.
-While at user level, the config file is somewhere stored in your home directory (`~/.vimrc`).
+While at user level, the config file is somewhere stored in your home directory in `~/.vimrc`.

 See my example [DOTvimrc file](files/DOTvimrc) and the [DOTVM folder](files/DOTvim).